n0q/hackmaster5e-fvtt/README.md

 Hackmaster for Foundry.
 Here be dragons.
 Here be a LOT of dragons.
 Truth be told, it's dragons all the way down.
 Seriously I hope you like dragons.

-NOTE: This project had been on hiatus for several months due a mixture of RL obligation and simply needing a break.
-It's not dead by any stretch and is now returning to return to active development.

 ----
 ## Roadmap
 Against all odds, this is venturing close to being a functional product.
 I am beginning to run out of missing essentials, though it's still greatly inadvisable to run a game with this system.
 The main thing missing now is sheets for NPCs.
 I'm practically at the mvp stage and I'm hoping for an initial release soon, pending tests.